PLAN8VR/blender-splat-exporter/README.md

 Currently, there are two options for Points~|~Splats, use the existing vertices (most stable and predictable), or sample mesh (less stable and not very optimised just yet).
 This will be replaced with a geometry node setup soon - for now I advise not using this option, but may be ok for low poly counts.

 There is a slider for global opacity and size of splat, and an autosize splats option based on neareast point relative proximity.
-The transparency value is calculated from the colour attribute alpha channel.
+The transparency value is calculated from the colour attribute's alpha channel.

 These values (and all blender animations) can be keyframed (i shortcut key) and all animations can be exported as individual ply/sog frames in one batch, (numbered with keyframe if selected) for 4DGS sequences.